KevinCarroll7737/kevincarroll7737.github.io/_posts/offSec/walk/2018-10-21-HTB-active.md

 > __TL;DR__
 >
 > Pwing a KDC by taking foothold with the cPassword identifiers found in an old GPO.
-It was impossible to execute commands, so I created paquets to get a TGS for the CIFS service account and cracked the password.
+It was impossible to execute commands, so I created paquets to get am arcfour encrypted TGS for the CIFS service account and cracked the password.
 That gave me access as Administrator on this KDC.. game over!

 #### Scanning